-Licensed databases at UNB Libraries are powerful search tools that sort through numerous publication records and allow you to craft and re-craft your searches to meet your research needs.
+Licensed databases at UNB Libraries are powerful search tools that sort through numerous publication records and allow you to craft and modify your searches to meet your research needs.
 Though many of our databases have different interfaces, they operate according to similar principles.
 Always check the help option within a database to find search tips for browsing, viewing, saving, and organizing your search results.

 |Keywords||Words and phrases that describe your topic.
 Key terms that you have gleaned from reference sources and books on your topic, during preliminary research.
 Use double quotation marks around multiple words (“ ”) to search for exact phrases.|